Have you ever looked in the mirror and asked why my foundation looks dry and flaky?

 Why is my foundation flaky?

-But don’t worry!
-In this post, we will finally find out why your foundation looks flaky and how to fix flaky makeup.
+In this article, we will help you to find out why your foundation looks flaky and how to fix flaky makeup.

-Want to learn more about professional makeup?
-Check My Ultimate makeup bundle, where I packed my best makeup tips and tricks + guides + charts and everything you need to get you started!
+Want to learn more advanced makeup tips?
+Check our Ultimate Makeup Guide, where we packed our best makeup tips and tricks + guides + charts and everything you need to get you started!

 #1: Your skincare routine is not helping your skin